cockroachlabs/workshop_labs/lab1_student_instructions_changefeed.md

-# Lab1 Kafa Usage Workshop
+# Lab Kafka Changefeed Usage Workshop

 In this lab we will experiment with Kafka Changefeed out of CockroachDB using Confluent.